LLC Business Insurance

 - The location of your business

-For a small business that needs one million dollars of coverage, the price can be as low as $30 a month — a small price to pay for protection and peace of mind.
-Cheap liability insurance is possible and should be a convincing argument to start with a basic plan at minimum.
+For a small business that needs one million dollars of coverage, The Hartford notes that, on average, this will cost a few hundred to $1,000 a year — a small price to pay for protection and peace of mind.
+Cheap liability insurance is possible and should be a convincing argument to start with a basic plan at a minimum.

 Once you’ve acquired the foundational insurance, everything after that is an addition.
-For a business owners policy (BOP), according to Coverhound, a one million dollar policy could cost you between $500-$3,500 a year.
+For a business owners policy (BOP), according to Embroker, a one million dollar policy could cost you between $500-$2,000 a year.
 Worker’s compensation could add another couple thousand to your yearly costs depending on how many workers you employ.

 When you meet with your insurance expert, discuss the cost-effectiveness of bundling your policies.
-Many sites like Coverwallet, Coverhound, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.
+Many sites like Coverwallet, Gallagher Business Insurance, and Insureon will comparison shop for you and walk you through the steps required to make an insurance purchase.
+Reputable insurance providers like The Hartford and Nationwide also offer LLC insurance.

 Your business needs protection.
-Don’t make the mistake of under-insuring your business out of optimism or denial and become one of the 33% of businesses that can’t recover from financial ruin after a costly mistake or accident.
+Don’t make the mistake of under-insuring your business out of optimism or denial and become a business that can’t recover from financial ruin after a costly mistake or accident.
 Protect yourself, your business, and your employees today.